maoyz0621/maoyz.github.io/Mysql/Redis.md

 ```
 ############################## MEMORY MANAGEMENT ################################

-# Set a memory usage limit to the specified amount of bytes.
-# When the memory limit is reached Redis will try to remove keys
-# according to the eviction policy selected (see maxmemory-policy).
-#
-# If Redis can't remove keys according to the policy, or if the policy is
-# set to 'noeviction', Redis will start to reply with errors to commands
-# that would use more memory, like SET, LPUSH, and so on, and will continue
-# to reply to read-only commands like GET.
-#
-# This option is usually useful when using Redis as an LRU or LFU cache, or to
-# set a hard memory limit for an instance (using the 'noeviction' policy).
-#
-# WARNING: If you have replicas attached to an instance with maxmemory on,
-# the size of the output buffers needed to feed the replicas are subtracted
-# from the used memory count, so that network problems / resyncs will
-# not trigger a loop where keys are evicted, and in turn the output
-# buffer of replicas is full with DELs of keys evicted triggering the deletion
-# of more keys, and so forth until the database is completely emptied.
-#
-# In short... if you have replicas attached it is suggested that you set a lower
-# limit for maxmemory so that there is some free RAM on the system for replica
-# output buffers (but this is not needed if the policy is 'noeviction').
-#
 # maxmemory <bytes>

 # MAXMEMORY POLICY: how Redis will select what to remove when maxmemory